The cost of charging a Tesla—and how it compares to gas vehicles

 Do your research before committing to a model to ensure you get exactly what you want.

 Electric vehicles are an important part of preserving our common resources.
-Installing solar panels to charge your electric vehicle amplifies your efforts and further reduces strain on dwindling oil reserves.
+Installing solar panels to charge your electric vehicle amplifies your efforts and further reduces the strain on dwindling oil reserves.
 Contact a residential solar installation company in your area to find out more about installing a solar system to go with your electric vehicle.